 Every company, seeking a competitive advantage, is embarking on the migration from Classic to Lightning Experience.
 At the same time, the CRM has become more firmly entrenched in the business workflow (no matter how big or small the enterprise) – increasing the need for higher user proficiency.

 To ensure none is left behind in the learning curve; preparing and executing a strategic Salesforce end user training plan is non-negotiable.

-So, here is a ‘must-read’ guide to salesforce end user training, along with a [popup_anything id=”9915″], that will help kickstart your training efforts:
+So, here is a ‘must-read’ guide to salesforce end user training, that will help kickstart your training efforts:

 1. Set Training Goals

 The adjectives that should define your salesforce end user training goals are ‘realistic’, ‘specific’ and ‘staggered’.

 With the right research on the business and employee pain points, you can identify the most realistic goals.

 Then, instead of keeping the goals vague or broad, such as ‘improve customer experience’, you should strive to be as specific as possible.
 Examples could include:

 - Expanding Salesforce usage to new users, departments and regions